About USETSU presets (English)

 No need to purchase Lightroom presets

-Honestly, I believe that purchasing Lightroom presets isn't necessary.
+To be honest, I don't believe purchasing Lightroom presets is strictly necessary.
 Firstly, even if you buy a creator's preset, your photos remain uniquely yours; they won't magically transform to look exactly like the creator's samples.
 Moreover, the presets might not always align perfectly due to differences in camera brands, which introduces an element of uncertainty.

 I've personally bought several creator presets and found that they didn't always deliver the effects I was hoping for.